-8.12.3 Target
+8.9.3 Target

-Choose menu "Access Control → Target", you can view and set a Target list in the screen as shown in Figure 4-65.
+Choose menu "Access Control → Target", you can view and set a Target list in the screen as shown below.
 The target list is necessary for the Access Restriction Rule.

-- Target Description Here displays the description about the target and this description is unique. - Information - The target can be IP address, port, or domain name. - Modify To modify or delete an existing entry.
+- > Target Description - Here displays the description about the target and this description is unique. - Information The target can be IP address, port, or domain name. - Modify To modify or delete an existing entry.

-- Click the Add New... button. - In Mode field, select IP Address or Domain Name.
-2. - If you select IP Address, the screen shown is Figure 8-62. - 1) In Target Description field, create a unique description for the target (e.g. Target_1). - 2) In IP Address field, enter the IP address of the target. - 3) Select a common service from Common Service Port drop-down list, so that the Target Port will be automatically filled.
-If the Common Service Port drop-down list doesn't have the service you want, specify the Target Port manually. - 4) In Protocol field, select TCP, UDP, ICMP or ALL. - If you select Domain Name, the screen shown is Figure 8-63. - 1) In Target Description field, create a unique description for the target (e.g. Target_1).
+- Click the Add New... button. - 2.
+In Mode field, select IP Address or Domain Name. - If you select IP Address: - 1) In Target Description field, create a unique description for the target (e.g. Target\1). - 2) In IP Address field, enter the IP address of the target. - 3) Select a common service from Common Service Port drop-down list, so that the Target Port will be automatically filled.
+If the Common Service Port drop-down list doesn't have the service you want, specify the Target Port manually. - 4) In Protocol field, select TCP, UDP, ICMP or ALL. - If you select Domain Name: - In Target Description field, create a unique description for the target (e.g. Target\1).

-- 2) In Domain Name field, enter the domain name, either the full name or the keywords (for example Google) in the blank.
-Any domain name with keywords in it (e.g.www.google.com) will be blocked or allowed.
+- 2) In Domain Name field, enter the domain name, either the full name or the keywords (for example TP-LINK) in the blank.
+Any domain name with keywords in it (e.g.www.tp-link.com) will be blocked or allowed.
 You can enter 4 domain names. - 3.
 Click the Save button.